-The CC&Rs may also provide for the collection of dues, or assessments, that the homeowners must pay to the HOA to finance the maintenance of common areas, such as swimming pools, tennis courts, green belts, and workout facilities.
-Generally, there are two types of assessments that a homeowner must pay:
+They might also provide for the collection of dues or assessments that the homeowners must pay to the HOA to finance the maintenance of common areas, such as swimming pools, tennis courts, green belts, and workout facilities.
+Generally, the two types of assessments that a homeowner must pay are:

-If a mortgage lien is superior to an HOA lien, the mortgage foreclosure will wipe out the HOA lien.
-However, the underlying debt for the past due HOA assessments will remain.
-HOA assessments are a personal liability of the person who owns the home at the time the assessments are due; the HOA can continue trying to collect the past due HOA assessments through methods other than foreclosure.
-Once the foreclosure is complete and title is granted to a new owner, that new owner will be responsible for the payment of HOA assessments from that day forward.
+If a mortgage lien is superior to an HOA lien, a mortgage foreclosure will wipe out the HOA lien.
+However, the underlying debt for the past-due HOA assessments will remain.
+HOA assessments are a personal liability of the person who owns the home when the assessments are due.
+The HOA can continue trying to collect the unpaid HOA assessments through methods other than foreclosure.
+Once the foreclosure is complete and the home's title is granted to a new owner, that new owner will be responsible for paying HOA assessments from that day forward.

-In certain states, some HOA liens are granted senior lien positions, even over a first mortgage or deed of trust, under certain circumstances.
-These HOA liens are called "super liens" and cannot be wiped out in a lender's foreclosure.
+In certain states, some HOA liens are granted superior lien positions—even over a first mortgage or deed of trust—under certain circumstances.
+These HOA liens are called "super liens" and can't be wiped out in a lender's foreclosure.
 In Colorado, for example, HOAs have the right to a super lien to the extent of six months' worth of delinquent assessments.
-Not all states have super lien statutes, and those that do exist vary from state to state.
+(Colo.
+Rev. Stat. § 38-33.3-316(2)(b)).
+Not all states have super-lien statutes, and those that exist vary from state to state.

 The laws governing HOA foreclosures can be complicated and differ between states.
-Moreover, some states distinguish between and have separate statutes governing condominium owners’ associations and homeowners' associations.
-If you are facing foreclosure by an HOA, you may want to seek advice from a licensed attorney in your state.
+Moreover, some states distinguish between and have separate statutes governing condominium owners' and homeowners' associations.
+If you're facing foreclosure by an HOA, consider getting advice from a licensed attorney in your state.